 Click OK to display the results of the Simple difference a-b formula.

 Zoom into the Philippines area.
-The darker region southeast of the whiter region shows areas where pressure drops are forecasted.
+The darker region southwest of the whiter region shows areas where pressure drops are forecasted.

 Drawing a line between the whiter and darker regions gives an indication of the predicted storm motion.
+To add a line, use the Display -> Add Range and Bearing menu item.
+Left Click+Drag to move one end point over the white region and the other over the dark region.
+The Distance will be reported in the Legend.

 System Formulas – Combining Multiple Formulas

-Remove All Layers via the Edit -> Remove -> All Layers menu item in the Main Display.
+Remove all layers via the Edit -> Remove -> All Layers menu item in the Main Display.

 Add the forecast verification file for the 24 hour forecast: